-PRN income is designed to provide “top up” funding to make the process of collecting and recycling existing and increased tonnages of packaging waste viable.
+PRN income is designed to provide “top up” funding to make the process of collecting and recycling both existing, and increased tonnages, of packaging waste viable.
 It is not intended to cover all the costs involved or to be sufficient to completely fund new systems or capacity.

-The pie charts below show how PRN/PERN revenue was spent by accredited reprocessors and exporters in 2015, based on data published by the Environment Agency.
+The pie charts below show how PRN/PERN revenue was spent by accredited reprocessors and exporters in 2017 and 2018, based on data published by the Environment Agency.
 The full Environment Agency data set, which is available on the National Packaging Waste Database, can be found here.

 As a supply and demand system, PRN prices, and therefore PRN revenue, can fluctuate each year according to the market conditions.
 There can also be substantial differences in funds depending on the material, as shown in the material specific charts below.